PowerDNS/pdns/docs/manpages/sdig.1.rst

     use DoT instead of UDP to send a query.
 Implies tcp. insecure
-    when using DoT, do not validate the server certificate. subjectName *name*
+    when using DoT, do not validate the server certificate. fastOpen
+    when using TCP or, DoT, enable TCP Fast Open subjectName *name*
     when using DoT, verify the server certificate is issued for *name*.
 The `openssl` provider will accept an empty name and still make sure the certificate is issued by a trusted CA, `gnutls` will only do the validation if a name is given.